Is the glass half-empty or half-full?

 Reframing Resilience

 Many believe resilience is a fixed character trait, something one is born with and destined to depend upon.
-They think resilient people can confront any challenge because they have the elasticity and know they can always bounce back to normal.
+They think resilient people can confront any challenge because they have elasticity and know they can always bounce back to normal.

-Others believe the word is synonymous with grit, tenacity, or determination, and people who possess resilience are uniquely inspiring, impressive, and even superhuman.
+Others believe the word is synonymous with grit, tenacity, or determination, and that people who possess resilience are uniquely inspiring, impressive, and even superhuman.

 However, resilience is surprisingly ubiquitous, not just as a concept, but as an ability.
 Indeed, researchers assure us that all of us possess resilience in small or large quantities.